 What are the drawbacks of completing an apprenticeship?

 - You are stuck with your chosen trade.
 Apprenticeship programs last from one to six years (four years on average).
 Many apprentices are asked to sign a training contract with the business providing their apprenticeship before starting, offering work in return for training.
-If you change your mind midway through an apprenticeship, you may have trouble leaving the program and may face legal and monetary repercussions if you do.
-Apprenticeships are best for people who know what they want to do and can see themselves doing it for many years to come.
+If you change your mind midway through an apprenticeship, you may have trouble leaving the program and could face legal and monetary repercussions if you do.
+Apprenticeships are best for people who know exactly what they want to do and can see themselves doing it for many years to come.
 Before signing a contract, be sure you know what you are getting into.

 - You may have to pay.
 You may have to pay for the classroom part of your apprenticeship, but you may also be eligible for federal financial aid.
-If your apprenticeship is tied to a vocational or technical program at a local institution, you may be considered a certificate-seeking student, meaning that you may qualify for Pell Grants, federal work-study, or low-interest loans.
+If your apprenticeship is tied to a vocational or technical program at a local institution, you may be considered a certificate-seeking student, meaning that you could qualify for Pell Grants, federal work-study, or low-interest loans.
 The employer sponsoring your apprenticeship may also qualify for government aid through workforce development funds that could offset your tuition and other education-related costs.
 Talk to your potential employer about what you may be liable for before signing a contract.

 - You may be limited on what you’re allowed to do.
 Some professions may limit the types of activities that apprentices can do until they’ve received a certain amount of training or completed a certification.
 This may be worse in the beginning of an apprenticeship program, as you are just starting to learn the trade.
 As time goes on, you will receive more hours of hands-on and classroom training and will be allowed to do more things.
 If you need to have a certificate to be able to work, this will be made clear to you when you are considering applying to a program.